michelesr/thesis/src/ci.md

 implementing an automated building and testing system will give visibility of the current status of a project to all the person involved in his realization, thus avoiding misunderstandings between those persons.
-Build results can also be published and can acts as a indicator of quality of the software development process and of the released products.
+Build results can also be published and can act as a quality indicator of the software development process and of the released products.
 For Open Source projects, a Continuous Integration system provide an incentive for contribution.

 In order to provide a better Continuous Integration system, the following requirements are to be satisfied: